The scheme was successfully completed on time and on budget in Sept 2020, despite the challenges brought on by Covid and lockdown.

-Working as Lead Designers in the Interserve Consortium, Willmore Iles Architects were asked to develop the design in accordance with the University’s Visions and Values.
-These emphasise the importance of Durham Colleges as scholarly communities with a shared community life and common purpose.
+Working as Lead Designers in the Interserve Consortium, Willmore Iles Architects developed the design in accordance with the University’s Visions and Values.
+Emphasising the importance of Durham Colleges as scholarly communities with a shared community life and common purpose.

 College Principals attended all design development meetings to ensure the emerging design proposals were appropriate to the unique institution of a Durham College.
 In particular, that they were specific to the character of the John Snow College which will transfer to the Mount Oswald site from the Queens Campus.

 One of the key requirements was to design two colleges that look manifestly different, but equally splendid.
 The colleges have an identical scope and function.
 So the proposals adopted radically different design strategies, forms and materials to differentiate them.
 One College has a formal, orthogonal layout with traditional materials, And the other has a more irregular layout, landscape treatment and facade patterns.